12 ways to make your computer look and sound better

 Finder is your window into the contents of your macOS machine.
 And it comes with all kinds of customization options to make it easier on the eyes—whatever you consider “easy on the eyes” to be.

 Start by opening a Finder window.
-Click on the cog icon at the top of the window, then choose Show View Options from the menu that appears.
+Click on the three dots in the top right corner of the window, then choose Show View Options from the menu that appears.
 Here, you can adjust settings such as the size of the icons and the grid on which they sit, the text size, and the positioning of labels.
-The drop-down menus at the top of the window also let you alter the way files are listed and sorted: by date, size, name, and so on.
+You’ll see different options if you use the dropdown menu near the center of the window to choose whether you view items as Icons, as Columns, as List, or as Gallery.
+The other menu at the top of the window lets you alter the way files are listed and sorted: by date, size, name, and so on.

 11. Customize sound effects